NaranjoF/NaranjoF/README.md

 ## About Me :wave:

 <p>
-A Full Stack TypeScript Developer 🚀 from Argentina.
+A backend Developer 🚀 from Argentina.
 I consider myself a versatile person and with great ease to learn/improve skills ❤️.
 <br/>
-Technologies I have worked with : Next.js, Prisma, PostgreSQL, Nest.js, Redux, Husky, Jest, Cypress, and more!
+Some technologies I have worked with : Nest.js, AWS, Docker, Express.js, Jest, TypeScript, SQL
 <br/>
 I really like creating things, and my goal is to improve myself every day!.
 <br/>